philc/book-notes/why we sleep - matthew walker.md

       seamless automaticity, which is the ultimate goal of motor learning."
   * During sleep, "rather than a transfer from short to long-term memory required for saving facts, the motor memories had been shifted over to brain circuits that operate below the level of consciousness.
 As a result, those skill actions were now instinctual habits.
-They flowed out of hte body with ease, rather than feeling effortful and deliberate."
+They flowed out of the body with ease, rather than feeling effortful and deliberate."
   * The motor memory consolidation happens in stage 2 REM which is the most abundant during hours 6-8 of an 8 hour sleep.